squidfunk/mkdocs-material/docs/publishing-your-site.md

 the static site is automatically built and deployed.
 Push your changes to see the workflow in action.

-If the GitHub Page doesn't show up after a few minutes, go to your settings of your repository and ensure that the [publishing source branch] for your GitHub Page is set to `gh-pages`.
+If the GitHub Page doesn't show up after a few minutes, go to the settings of your repository and ensure that the [publishing source branch] for your GitHub Page is set to `gh-pages`.

 Your documentation should shortly appear at `<username>.github.io/<repository>`.